 Career transactions: Selected by Cincinnati in first round of 2013 NFL Draft (21st overall) ...
 Signed with Bengals on 7-15-13.

-2014 highlights: Started at TE on Sept.
-7 at Baltimore and had three catches for 37 yards in the first quarter before exiting the game with an elbow injury ...
+2014 recap: Started at TE on Sept.
+7 at Baltimore and had three catches for 37 yards in first quarter before exiting with elbow injury ...
 On Sept.
-10, placed on Reserve/Injured list designated for possible return to the roster this season.
+10, placed on Reserve/Injured list designated for possible return to the roster in season’s second half, but was not cleared to return.

-2013: Started Games 1-15 and had 39 receptions for 445 yards with two TDs ...
-Inactive for Game 16 (stinger) and returned to play in Wild Card playoff ...
-In NFL debut Sept.
+2013: In NFL debut Sept.
 8 at Chicago, on his 23rd birthday, caught five-for-47 ...
 Had three receptions for 66 yards on Sept.
 16 vs. Pittsburgh, including a 61-yarder to set up a TD, longest Bengals reception by a TE since 2004 (Matt Schobel, 76) ...
-Tied for the team lead with five receptions Oct.
+Tied for team lead with five receptions Oct.
 6 vs. New England, and his 53 receiving yards ranked second ...
 Caught three-for-45 on Oct.
 20 at Detroit, scoring first TD in NFL on a 32-yard pass on which he beat tight coverage and made catch while falling to the ground in the end zone ...
 Caught three-for-55 Nov.
 10 at Baltimore, including a 40-yard reception in which he stayed in bounds and scampered down the sideline after catch ...
 Caught three-for-33 on Dec.
 15 at Pittsburgh, with one-yard TD catch on a fourth-and-goal play in fourth quarter ...
 Caught one-for-six on Dec.
-22 vs. Minnesota before leaving game in first half with a stinger.
+22 vs. Minnesota before leaving game in first half with a stinger ...
+Inactive for Game 16 due to injury, and saw only limited action (no receptions) in Wild Card playoff on 1-5-14 vs. San Diego.

 The most intriguing piece of the new-look Bengals offense fell into place Monday when the club announced the signing of Notre Dame tight end Tyler Eifert, its first-round pick.